top of page

-THE HISTORY OF THE FRISBIE
+THE STORY OF

-The Building
+The Frisbie

 The Frisbie Apartments is named after Charles Frisbie who was born in Worthington, Ohio 1820.
 In 1852 he married Mary Reed, the daughter of Alpheus Reed, a successful purveyor of dry goods and employer of her husband.
 The couple had 10 children and Mr. Frisbie would come to run a successful grocery store called Stage and Frisbie.
 He was also a silent partner in the firm of George McDonald & Company.
 Charles retired in 1874, but continued a private money lending business.
 Shortly after his death in 1885, Mrs. Frisbie commissioned architect H.A.
 Linwaite to design The Frisbie Mansion, which would be constructed on this site from 1896 to 1898.